howlily/payperuse/public/DOCUMENTATION.md

 ## Conclusion

-Spectral 402 represents the future of AI access: decentralized, transparent, and user-controlled.
+PayPerUse represents the future of AI access: decentralized, transparent, and user-controlled.
 By combining the power of Solana's fast blockchain with the x402 payment protocol, we've created a seamless experience for accessing premium AI models.

 ### Key Takeaways